-Camp Cornish offers 15 acres of forested land bordered by the area’s beautiful Amish country.
+Camp Cornish offers 15 acres of forested land bordered by beautiful farm land and river.
 Grounds include Cornish Lodge and a primitive camping area.
 It was established on May 17, 1946, when the deed for the camp was transferred to Mount Vernon Girl Scouts.
-Ten years later, the Mount Vernon Rotary Club built a log cabin lodge there.
+One year later, the Mount Vernon Rotary Club built a log cabin lodge on the property.
 In 2006, the club assisted with the demolition of the old building and a new lodge was dedicated on May 17, 2008.

 Max occupancy: 50 people